 Do you want to just use this an extended vacation?
 Go for it!

 Enjoy the time together.
-Have adventures, go exploring, visit museums, take day trips, play board games, read together, build with LEGO, watch great movies, exercise with sites like GoNoodle, or even just relax together.
+Have adventures, go exploring, (virtually) visit museums and day trips, play board games, read together, build with LEGO, watch great movies, exercise with sites like GoNoodle, or even just relax together.
 This is a uniquely special time to create memories that you wouldn’t have had otherwise.
 Use this opportunity.

 Are you wanting to keep learning fresh in your children’s mind, or keep doing schoolwork?